-One of the best holiday destinations in June for us is Kawasan Falls.
+One of the best June holiday destinations for us is Kawasan Falls.
 It’s one of the most popular waterfalls located in Cebu, in a small town called Badian.

 They are ultra famous on Instagram and it´s a perfect place to walk around since there a few hikes to reach the different levels of the waterfalls.
 The hikes on the way of the waterfalls are so beautiful and the clear colour of the water makes you want to stop every minute to take pictures.

 The water is so calm and blue and you can really relax for the whole day in your favourite spot.
 There are 3 levels, the first one is very crowded, but second and third ones are quieter.

 If you like adventure, you can try canyoneering in Kawasan Falls early morning and finish your day by relaxing in the waterfalls until it gets dark.
 The entrance fee is $1 USD and there are a few restaurants where you can have food!